-an elderly help Plan?
-If you're caring for a loved one, you may surprised at what you'll need to know about.
+Do you need a Plan?
+If you're giving or needing elderly help for a loved one, you may surprised at what you'll need to know about.
 I sure was.
 And, I learned, success is in the details.

 I'm a list person, so I make lists for everything.
-Thankfully, because of my background, it was fairly easy for me to put some lists together of things to consider with elderly help.
 The checklists below may help you too.
 They encompass the main areas of caregiving – health care, safety, personal needs, social needs, and daily tasks and housekeeping.

-This page has been developed to help you figure out the elderly assistance you or your loved one may need.
-Caring for elderly parents or loved ones needs detail, so a Plan will make it less stressful and more satisfying.
+This page has been developed to help you figure out the help you or your loved one may need.
+It involves detail, so a Plan will make it less stressful and more satisfying.
 You can get specific information about the various signs of elderly problems at the link.

 If your loved one has been hospitalized, some of the decisions about elderly help will be made for you or with you by a health care professional or social services representative.
-You may be advised that they must move to assisted living or a nursing home either temporarily or permanently.
-And if someone must move to a healthcare facility.
+You may be advised that they must move to assisted living or a nursing home, either temporarily or permanently.

 Many elderly people will only cooperate if they hear information directly from their doctor.
 Find out what will work regarding care of elderly in-home.
 My Dad, for instance, had severe hearing and vision loss and is almost deaf and blind.